Kirby's Dream Land: Development

 Kirby's Dream Land was developed by Masahiro Sakurai of HAL Laboratory.
 Much of the programming was done on a Twin Famicom, a Nintendo-licensed console produced by Sharp Corporation that combined a Famicom and a Famicom Disk System in one unit.
 As the Twin Famicom did not have keyboard support, a trackball was used in tandem with an on-screen keyboard to input values; Sakurai described the process, which he assumed was "the way [game programming] was done" at the time, as similar to "using a lunchbox to make lunch."

 Kirby initially was a dummy character that the developers used until they could define a more sophisticated image.
 However the designers grew to like Kirby so much that they decided to keep him instead of using a more advanced character.
 At the time he was to be named Popopo (ポポポ), and the game was named Popopo of the Spring Breeze (はるかぜポポポ, Harukaze Popopo).
 The title was later changed to Twinkle Popo (ティンクル・ポポ, Tinkuru Popo), which was still being used late enough in development that box art and advertising material was produced with this name.

 Originally, HAL Laboratory was to publish the game independently, but due to the low number of advance orders, the release was delayed, and HAL asked Nintendo to publish the game.
 Under Nintendo's supervision, the game received an extensive marketing campaign, and its title was changed.
-In order to give the character more international appeal, the developers decided to change Popopo's name, so they polled Nintendo of America for suggestions, and eventually chose Kirby.
+In order to give the character more international appeal, the developers decided to change Popopo's name, so they polled Nintendo of America for suggestions.
+The name "Kirby" was eventually chosen partly in honor of American lawyer John Kirby, who defended Nintendo in the Universal City Studios, Inc. v.
+Nintendo Co., Ltd. case, and partly because the harsh-sounding name contrasted amusingly with the character's cute appearance.
 The final Japanese title of the game was Hoshi no Kirby, or Kirby of the Stars, which became the name of the greater franchise.